 Overall, to maintain good academic standing, students must achieve a minimum GPA of 2.000 both overall and in the individual semester to remain in good standing.
-Additionally, students must complete at least 66% of all credits they attempt either in the term or overall.
+Additionally, students must complete at least 66% of all credits they attempt overall.
 Classes that have been failed, withdrawn, repeated or in which you have received incomplete grades count as credits attempted but not earned.

 Salem State is committed to supporting your academic success, so if you find yourself struggling academically, we will work with you to find the best path forward.
 We have many resources and student supports to help you along your academic journey.
 We also recognize that our students may have complicated lives that can impact their academic performance, and we are here to help.

 The following are possible standing statuses you may see when you look at your grades for each semester:

 If you see this standing assignment, you know that you are in overall good standing with the institution and have completed at least 66% of all credits you have attempted, and have at least a 2.000 for the last semester and overall.

 If you see this standing assignment, it means that you either were previously in good academic standing or had no prior standing assigned to you and that you are either below the GPA or academic progress pace (credits attempted vs. earned) required to stay in good academic standing.
 Many students have had an academic warning assigned, and have been able to easily move forward successfully.

 What should I do if I get an academic warning?